Uster railway station: Services

-Uster station is served by Zürich S-Bahn routes S5, S9, and S15, operating via Zürich Stadelhofen, and by route S14, operating via Wallisellen and Zürich Oerlikon.
-The S9 terminates at Uster, whilst the S14 continues to Hinwil, and the S5 and S15 continue to Pfäffikon SZ and Rapperswil, respectively.
+Uster railway station is served by Zurich S-Bahn routes S5, S9, and S15, operating via Zürich Stadelhofen, and by route S14, operating via Wallisellen and Zürich Oerlikon.
+The S9 terminates at Uster, whilst the S14 continues to Hinwil, and the S5 and S15 both continue to Pfäffikon SZ and Rapperswil, respectively.
 During weekends, there are also two nighttime S-Bahn services (SN5, SN9) offered by ZVV.

 Summary of all S-Bahn services: